Anthem Health Insurance Review (2026)

 Anthem includes several member benefits beyond standard medical coverage:

-• Virtual Care: Connect with a board-certified doctor through video visits using the Sydney Health app at no added cost on most plans.
-High-deductible health plan and Catastrophic plan members must meet their deductible before virtual care costs are covered.
+• Virtual Care: Board-certified doctors are available through video visits in the Sydney Health app at no added cost on most plans.
+This covers urgent situations like a sinus infection, rash or medication question without a copay or office visit.
+Members on high-deductible health plans and Catastrophic plans must meet their deductible before virtual care costs are covered.

 • Sydney Health App: Anthem's free mobile app lets you view your digital ID card, check claims, review deductibles and copays, and search for in-network doctors by location, specialty, gender or languages spoken.